Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/New-AzAutomationAccount.md

 ### -Location
 Specifies the location in which this cmdlet creates the Automation account.
-To obtain valid locations, use the Get-AzureRMLocation cmdlet.
+To obtain valid locations, use the Get-AzLocation cmdlet.

 ```yaml
 Type: System.String